NJM Insurance Group: Personal insurance

 NJM provides auto, homeowners, renters, condo, and umbrella insurance to residents of New Jersey, Pennsylvania, Connecticut, Ohio, and Maryland.
 NJM partners with American Modern Insurance Group to offer coverage for motorcycles, ATVs, boats, and collector cars.

 Commercial insurance

 The company originally formed to provide workers' compensation insurance to businesses in New Jersey.

-As of 2024, it writes workers’ compensation coverage in Connecticut, Delaware, Maryland, New Jersey, New York, and Pennsylvania.
-The company has also provided New Jersey businesses with commercial auto insurance and commercial general liability insurance (CGL).
+As of 2025, it writes workers' compensation, commercial auto insurance, businessowners policy, commercial package policy, and commercial excess and umbrella coverage in Connecticut, Delaware, Maryland, New Jersey, and Pennsylvania.
+The company provides New York businesses with workers' compensation and commercial auto insurance.

 Consumer safety

 NJM runs several Teen Driver Safety Programs, which bring safety programming and education to New Jersey schools.
 In 2013, NJM commemorated its centennial with a "DNT TXT N DRV" (Don't Text and Drive) campaign.
 The company donated $50,000 to charity at the conclusion of the campaign, which marked the start of NJM's Teen Driver Safety Programs.

 Since 2013, NJM has donated more than 60 driving simulators to New Jersey and Pennsylvania high schools to support safe driving.